zaka41a/CogniGrid-AI/README.md

 cp .env.example .env
 ```

-Edit `.env` — at minimum, add one LLM provider key:
+Edit `.env` and add at minimum one LLM provider key:

 ```env
 # Choose one: